Why Kumbh Mela is Celebrated? History & Significance & Types

 The Kumbh Mela Experience

-Pilgrims must register with the local government and get a special pass in order to participate in the Kumbh Mela.
+Kumbh Mela’s attendance is a once-in-a-lifetime opportunity.
+It necessitates meticulous planning, preparation, and a readiness to accept the chaos and masses.
+Pilgrims must register with the local government and get a special pass to participate in the Kumbh Mela.
 Additionally, they need to plan their transportation, lodging, and meals.

 Pilgrims engage in rituals like bathing in the sacred river, listening to sermons and lectures by holy men and women, doing puja, and other ceremonies during the Kumbh Mela.
 They also go to the numerous camps established by various sects and groups where they can ask for blessings, get prasad, and take part in cultural activities.